oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.md

 For each item in the CWE array it MUST be tested that the vulnerability mapping is allowed.

 > Currently, this includes the two usage state `Allowed` and `Allowed-with-Review`.
+>
+> Note: The property `Usage` within the `MappingNotesType` was introduced in version `7.0` of the CWE schema definition.
+> As a consequence, this information might not be available before CWE version `4.12`.

 The relevant path for this test is: